kristiehuang/kristiehuang.github.io/more-on-me.markdown

 ### Learning in non-private
 Learning (outside of school) has always been a pretty private, siloed experience for me.
 Trying a new experiment: [learning in "public"](https://www.notion.so/dual-effort-learning-in-public-cc9ff63eabc64d27a3efe45369fccd88)!
-It's a shared, dual-effort document with one of my loved ones as we explore this alongside one another.

 For now, it's going to be mostly crypto-centric.
 The intention is to be more authentic and transparent with my progress, and I'm starting by publicizing some of my own messy, non-linear notes.
 I'm not editing for the public eye, so there's no guarantee for grammar, orderliness, or even correctness.